 Sightseeing with wine in Mikulov

-What started as a regular wine tasting in Rodinné Vinařství Mikulov turned into an unique guided sightseeing of the town of Mikulov with wine glasses in hand.
+What started as a regular wine tasting in Rodinné Vinařství Mikulov turned into unique guided sightseeing of the town of Mikulov with wine glasses in hand.

 I think no one in the group expected this turn of events.
 After tasting some wines, we were told to take our glasses and follow Petr – our guide.
 We went on a little walk through Mikulov’s main square, up the castle hill and into the castle’s cellars.
 On the way, Petr talked about Mikulov wines with passion and knowledge while also pouring us glasses of wines.